 Manual tri-zone climate control is standard in SLE trims.
 SLT and Denali editions get automatic climate control and leather seats.
 Denali versions up the luxury ante with heated first- and second-row seats, a premium audio system, rain-sensing windshield wipers and an available heated steering wheel.

-The Yukon XL can be powered by a choice of V-8 engines.
+Under the Hood The Yukon XL can be powered by a choice of V-8 engines.
 A 5.3-liter V-8 propels regular-duty Yukon XLs; in rear-wheel-drive models the engine has an iron block, whereas four-wheel-drive versions have an all-aluminum mill.
 Both engines — which can run on either regular-grade gasoline or E85 ethanol-based fuel — feature variable-valve timing and a fuel management system that can deactivate four of the eight cylinders when power needs are low.
 Total output for both motors is 320 hp and 340 pounds-feet of torque.